MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/walkthrough-blazor-webassembly-single-tenant.md

     :::image type="content" source="media/blazor-webassembly-walkthrough-project-debug-settings.png" alt-text="The Visual Studio project Debug page.":::

 1. Under **Web Server Settings** copy the **Enable SSL** value that includes the random port assigned for debugging
-1. Return to your app registration in AAD, In the **Authentication** section, change the **Redirect URI** to include this root Uri, then save your changes
+1. Return to your app registration in Azure AD, In the **Authentication** section, change the **Redirect URI** to include this root Uri, then save your changes

     :::image type="content" source="media/blazor-webassembly-walkthrough-application-redirect-uri.png" alt-text="The registered application Authentication information.":::